Captaincy General of the Philippines: National government

-Puerta de Santa Lucia gate is one of the gates of the walled city (Intramuros), Manila.

 On the national level or social class, the King of Spain, via his Council of the Indies (Consejo de las Indias), governed through his representative in the Philippines, the Governor-General of the Philippines (Gobernador y Capitán General).
 With the seat of power in Intramuros, Manila, the Governor-General was given several duties: head of the supreme court, the Royal Audiencia of Manila; Commander-in-chief of the army and navy, and the economic planner of the country.
 All executive power of the local government stemmed from him and as regal patron, he had the authority to supervise mission work and oversee ecclesiastical appointments.
 His yearly salary was 40,000 pesos.
 The Governor-General was commonly a peninsular Spaniard, a Spaniard born in Spain, to ensure loyalty of the colony to the crown.

 Provincial government

 On the local level, heading the pacified provinces (alcaldías), was the provincial governor (alcalde mayor).
 The unpacified military zones (corregimiento), such as Mariveles and Mindoro, were headed by the corregidores.
 City governments (ayuntamientos), were also headed by an alcalde mayor.
 Alcaldes mayores and corregidores exercised multiple prerogatives as judge, inspector of encomiendas, chief of police, tribute collector, capitan-general of the province, and even vice-regal patron.
 Their annual salary ranged from P300 to P2000 before 1847 and P1500 to P1600 after 1847.
 This could be augmented through the special privilege of "indulto de commercio" where all people were forced to do business with him.
 The alcalde mayor was usually an Insular (Spaniard born in the Philippines).
 In the 19th century, the Peninsulares began to displace the Insulares, which resulted in the political unrests of 1872, notably the 1872 Cavite mutiny and the Gomburza executions.